cbinding/rematch2/README.md

 ## Temporal Annotator <a class="anchor" id="temporal_annotator"></a>

 The temporal annotation components described above are used by the TemporalAnnotator class, which facilitates annotation of text using specified combinations of the components.
-Example Python script to perform NER using the TemporalAnnotator class:
+Example Python script to perform information extraction using the TemporalAnnotator class:

 ```python
 from rematch2.TemporalAnnotator import TemporalAnnotator